cosmos/ibc-go/docs/architecture/adr-008-app-caller-cbs.md

 }
 ```

-The callback data can be embedded in an application packet by providing custom packet data for source and destination callback datain the custom packet data under the appropriate key.
+The callback data can be embedded in an application packet by providing custom packet data for source and destination callback in the custom packet data under the appropriate key.

 ```jsonc
 // Custom Packet data embedded as a JSON object in the packet data